microsoft/ApplicationInsights-JS/extensions/applicationinsights-clickanalytics-js/README.md

 ## Some insights to effectively use the plugin

-1. If the clicked HTML element donot have the `data-\*` attribute and if the `useDefaultContentName` flag is set to true, the plugin captures the `id` and the standard HTML attribute for contentName.
+1. If the clicked HTML element doesn't have the `data-\*` attribute and if the `useDefaultContentName` flag is set to true, the plugin captures the `id` and the standard HTML attribute for contentName.
 2.  `customDataPrefix` provided by user should always start with `data-`, for example `data-sample-`.
 The reasoning behind this is that, in HTML the `data-\*` global attributes form a class of attributes called custom data attributes, that allow proprietary information to be exchanged between the HTML and its DOM representation by scripts.
+Also, older browsers (IE, Safari) will drop attributes that it doesn't understand on the floor, unless they start with `data-`.
     The \* may be replaced by any name following the [production rule of XML names](https://www.w3.org/TR/REC-xml/#NT-Name) with the following restrictions:

         - the name must not start with xml, whatever case is used for these letters;